• Skip to primary navigation

 If you need the apple juice to stay fresh longer than months, then your best recourse is to freeze it.
 Freezing opened apple juice can keep it safe for consumption for up to a year.
 Due to its high sugar content, apple juice is ideal for freezing as its taste won’t be affected that much by the frigid temperature.

-To freeze apple juice, pour it into an airtight container.
+To freeze apple juice, pour it into an airtight freezer container.
 Leave about two inches of space at the top.
 Label the container with the current date so that you would know when to use it.
 Then place the container into the freezer.
 You can use the apple juice within a year.

 To thaw the frozen apple juice, simply leave it in the refrigerator overnight.
 One thawed, apple juice will be safe to consume within a week.